Reclaim Your Time: Top Working From Home Tips

 In the same way that you need to discuss schedule expectations with your manager, you need to make it clear to your housemates when you’re “at work”—whether that’s writing up a schedule, hanging a “busy/free” sign on your door, or however else.

-We are so far along into the pandemic that you may have already done this, and if so, great!
-But do you need to readjust expectations?
+As the year progresses, think to yourself, do you need to readjust your expectations?
 Does the routine still work for you?
 Your children may be back at school or doing school from home, which adds different beats to the work-family rhythm than during the summer months.

 We realize we just told employers to keep to regular business hours, but for employees working from home with children, that might not be possible and may cause even more stress and anxiety about work, making it harder for them to fully disconnect.

-Just like we told employers and managers, the best way for you to avoid burning out on stress and anxiety about your work schedule is to realize that it’s not going to be the same as it used to be.
-Because of the pandemic, you may have a lot of unknown variables messing with your schedule.
-But just because you’re not working your usual 8 to 5 with an hour lunch break doesn’t mean you can’t still be productive.
+Just like we told employers and managers, the best way for you to avoid burning out on stress and anxiety about your work schedule is to realize that it’s not going to be the same as it would if you worked on-site.
+But just because you’re not working your usual 9 to 5 with an hour lunch break doesn’t mean you can’t still be productive.

-As suggested by the Society for Human Resources (SHRM), here are some ways to adjust your schedule to be less stressed:
+Here are some remote work tips to adjust your schedule to be less stressed:

 - Work at times that work for you.
 For example, you may need to take a longer break for lunch, but you might also be able to start earlier in the day.